Tracking the source of orders

 Once your marketing or email campaign goes live, you will be able to track the source for all orders made by customers who click the link with UTM tags in your Ecwid admin.

 When a customer clicks the link with the UTM tag and places an order in your store, the information about an order source appears on the order details page in your Ecwid admin on desktop.
+In case a customer interacted with any other ad or marketing campaigns, you will also see UTM parameters for that campaigns.

 To check the order source: